Jamesits/armbian-embedded/README.md

 ## CI Status

-The CI runs on a Orange Pi PC with a not very good internet connection, so limited jobs can be run on it.
+The CI runs on a Orange Pi PC with a not very good internet connection, so limited jobs can be run on it, and don't be afraid if it fails.

 | Board | OS | Kernel | OS Variant | Armbian version | Arch | Build Type | Status |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |